 Verdict: Would I like to fly with FlyScoot again?
 ‘Hell Yes!’

-Disclaimer: I was on a blog-trip to the Gold Coast with FlyScoot.
-Though my trip was sponsored, all experiences and recommendations are solely mine.
+Disclaimer: I was on a blog-trip to the Gold Coast with FlyScoot and Queensland Tourism.
+Though my trip was sponsored, all experiences and recommendations are solely mines.
 I only recommend what I personally experience and find worth appreciating.